Slava-git/Flask_Api/README.md

 # Flask Api
 ## General info
-There was built a CRUD courses management app.
+There was built a CRUD courses management app based on MVC pattern.
 Flask is used for creating endpoints.
-I used a pattern MVC.
 Project does not have a view because it is not necessary.
 App has the following features:
 * create course;
 * get course by id or name and date;